ayampolsky/TicketSolver/README.md

 ---------

 For Windows open project file with corresponding IDE and select Build from the menu.
-For Linux Makefilew is provided, go to linux directory and run make. cd linux make
+For Linux Makefile is provided, go to linux directory and run make. cd linux make